A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Martin Freeman had pulled out of the Hobbit?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the FanFic thread.
+Alternate Historian and 1 other(s) like this article.

 In 2010,due to unavoidable timetabling clashes with the filming of Sherlock, Martin Freeman advised director Peter Jackson that regrettably he would be unable to play Bilbo Baggins in the two-part "Lord of the Rings" prequel "The Hobbit".